Tree-Level Color-Kinematics Duality Implies Loop-Level Color-Kinematics Duality up to Counterterms: Example: the non-linear sigma model

-To illustrate our procedure that lifts on-shell CK duality to off-shell CK duality by field redefinitions, let us perform the inverse operation.
-That is, we construct suitable field redefinitions such that the resulting parameterization of the four-point scattering amplitude is only CK-dual on shell.
+To illustrate our procedure that lifts on-shell CK duality off shell by field redefinitions, let us assume that we started not from $S^\text{NLSM}$, but from the following action, which is semi-classically equivalent to $S^\text{NLSM}$ and satisfies on-shell CK-duality: